Pranav-Rama/M2-Robotics-Project/Readme.md

 <br>

 To execute Task 3,
-We will start with running the launch file that we mentioned above as follow:
+We will start by running the launch file that we mentioned above as follow:

     roslaunch t3_navigation start_navigation.launch

-Then, we will to go RViz to initalize the robot pose and creating a goal for the robot to follow.
+Then, we will to go RViz to initialize the robot pose and creating a goal for the robot to follow.
 In RViz we will see as follow:
 <p align="center">
 <img src="Resources/Images/Images/task3_rviz.png"/></p>

-We will see the rqt_graph for the visualization of how the nodes are connected for subscribing the move_base node:
+We will see the rqt_graph for the visualization of how the nodes are connected for subscribing to the move_base node:
 <p align="center">
 <img src="Resources/Images/rosgraphtask3.png"/></p>

-<p align="justify">We will need to use the <strong>2D Pose Estimate</strong> function in the RViz in order to initiliaze the robot pose.
-After the initilization has done, we will continue to use <strong>2D Nav Goal</strong> function to publish the goal for the turtlebot to follow.</p>
+<p align="justify">We will need to use the <strong>2D Pose Estimate</strong> function in the RViz to initialize the robot pose.
+After the initialization has been done, we will continue to use <strong>2D Nav Goal</strong> function to publish the goal for the turtlebot to follow.</p>
 <br>
-As figures below is showing the use of the 2D Pose Estimate in RViz for the pose initiliazation of the turtlebot 3 burger:
+As figures below are showing the use of the 2D Pose Estimate in RViz for the pose initialization of the turtlebot 3 burger:
 <p align="center">
 <img src="Resources/Images/Images/task3_2dnavpose.png"/></p>
 The next figure is regarding the 2D Nav goal which is to tell the turtlebot to go to the desired goal: